Novfensec/Novfensec/README.md

 A weather app built using **OpenWeatherMap API** with Kivy and KivyMD.

 ## [Buy Me A Coffee](https://buymeacoffee.com/novfensec)
-If you can please buy me a coffee.
+If you want please buy me a coffee.

 <!--
 ### [PyNativeWebView for Kivy](https://github.com/Novfensec/PyNativeWebView)